jmagaram/Groceries/README.md

 There is no way to navigate from C# to F# code definitions.
 Features like "Find All References" and "Go to Definition" do not work.
 Refactoring names in F# will not refactor the C# references, which causes builds to break.
+Working with the code requires a lot of jumping around from project to project and language to language, and it is difficult to get into a flow.

+I don't think F# breakpoints get hit when debugging in WASM.
+They did work in Blazor server however.

 There is no hot-reload which makes development of UI slow and tedious.